prstoetzer/PaperSatColor/README.md

 On boot the app connects to saved Wi-Fi, syncs time over NTP, and downloads the AMSAT daily bulletin (`daily-bulletin.json`).
 For the selected satellite it reconstructs standard two-line elements from the bulletin's discrete orbital-element fields and feeds them to the SGP4 propagator.
 The bulletin is cached to the on-board flash (LittleFS) so the tracker continues to work offline using the last known elements.
 Your location, selected satellite, and cached elements are persisted in non-volatile storage and survive reboots.

+Time is kept in UTC and backed by the board's battery-powered real-time clock (RX8130CE).
+At startup the system clock is seeded from the RTC, so pass predictions are valid immediately even with no network.
+When NTP later provides a more accurate time — or when you set the time manually — that value is written back to the RTC, so the correct time persists through a full power-off and is available on the next cold boot.

 The bulletin is refreshed roughly once a day (or on demand from *Sat List → Update GP*).
 On the main screen the position and pass list update about once a minute while a pass is in progress and about every five minutes otherwise — deliberately infrequent, because color e-paper takes roughly 15–19 seconds to perform its full-screen refresh and flashes while doing so.
 Button presses are always handled immediately.

 ## Building